 As the population ages, the way people used to do things is being shaken up.
 You could even say that there’s an “agequake” going on in the kitchen.
-We hope that you will find these practical ideas to help older adults to eat well helpful.
+We hope that you will enjoy these practical ideas to help older adults to eat well.

 - Active Lifestyle Menu Planner